unsaved/gradle-javaPropFile-plugin/README.txt

 If you want to set a Boolean or File value, you will have to change your Gradle Groovy code to convert.

+A sample build is provided in subdirectory "doc".
+Even if you don't care to run the demo, you would probably benefit by looking at the .properties files in there, if not the "build.gradle" file.
+If you want to run the example and are pulling this project from Git, then cd to the doc subdirectory and run "../gradlew" ("..\gradlew" on Windows).
+You do not need to have Gradle installed to run the demonstration.

 MOTIVATION

     + Nested definitions like users of Ant and Log4j are used to.
-      (I.e. use references like ${this} in your property values.
+      I.e. use references like ${this} in your property values.
-      Order of property settings in a single properties file is of no consequence.  ${ref} references can be made before or after the 'ref' property is defined, as long as it is defined in this file (or before this file is loaded).
+      ${ref} references can be made before or after the 'ref' property is defined, as long as the ref is defined in this file (or before this file is loaded).
       (The special situation of ${referencing} a property + the referenced property was set before loading the current properties file + the referenced property value is changed in the current properties file,